nebari-dev/nebari-docs/docs/docs/faq.md

 As Nebari and conda-store mature, the intent is to migrate exclusively to conda-store for environment creation and management.

-## What if the user requires package `X` and it's not available in the environment?
+## What if I need to install package `X` and it's not available in the environment?

 You can add the package to the `qhub_config.yml`.
 If the user doesn't have access to the deployment repo, they'll need to contact their Nebari administrator to include the required package.